Priyanshu-Sahu/unrollmyGmail/README.md

 - GitHub: [Priyanshu-Sahu](https://github.com/Priyanshu-Sahu)
 - LinkedIn: Replace the placeholder below with your LinkedIn profile URL so users can connect directly:
-  - Example (replace with your real profile): https://www.linkedin.com/in/PRIYANSHU-LINKEDIN-USERNAME
+  - Example (replace with your real profile): [Priyanshu Sahu - LinkedIn](https://www.linkedin.com/in/priyanshu-sahu26/)

-If you'd like, provide your exact LinkedIn URL and I will update this README to include it.

 ---

-Thank you for using unrollmyGmail — reclaim your inbox, one unsubscribe at a time.
+Thank you!